mkovaxx/subdivide20/README.md

 ## Acknowledgments

 - Original work by H. Biermann, A. Levin, and D. Zorin
-- Initial maintenance work by Máté J Kovács
+- Recent maintenance work by Máté J Kovács
 - Maintained by the open source community